NU LibChat Widget

 What is the difference between scholarly and peer reviewed journals?

-For brief instructions on scholarly vs. peer-reviewed journals, please see the Library's Scholarly vs. Peer Reviewed Journals quick tutorial video.
+Please see the Library's Scholarly vs. Peer Reviewed Journals quick tutorial video for brief instructions on scholarly vs. peer-reviewed journals.

-A scholarly publication is regarded as scholarly if it is authored by experts, for experts.
+A scholarly publication is regarded as scholarly if it is authored by experts for experts.
 The publication is academic in focus as it reports original research (experimentation), research methodology, or theory.
-Generally, scholarly journals are targeted at professional or academic researchers and provide detailed analyses concentrating on a single discipline or academic field.
+Generally, scholarly journals target professional or academic researchers and provide detailed analyses concentrating on a single discipline or academic field.
 The publisher is typically a professional association or an academic press.
 Not all scholarly journals use a peer-review process.

 Peer-Review Process

-Prior to publication, articles are submitted and go through a rigorous assessment that involves review and approval by the author’s peers (experts in the same subject area).
-The actual evaluations are similar to editing notes, where the author receives detailed and constructive feedback from the peer experts.
+Before publication, articles are submitted and undergo a rigorous assessment that involves review and approval by the author’s peers (experts in the same subject area).
+The evaluations are similar to editing notes, where the author receives detailed and constructive feedback from the peer experts.
 However, these reviews are not made available publicly.
 For an example, peer review of a fictitious article, click here.
 Peer-reviewed journals publish articles only if they have passed through the official editorial process.
-The peer review and evaluation system is used to safeguard, maintain, and improve the quality of scholarly materials published in serials.
+The peer review and evaluation system safeguards, maintains, and improves the quality of scholarly materials published in serials.

-It is important to keep in mind that not all scholarly journals go through the peer review process.
+It is important to remember that not all scholarly journals go through the peer review process.
 Checking the Scholarly/Peer Reviewed limiter in the Library's NavigatorSearch (formerly Roadrunner) or EBSCOhost Databases will result in scholarly journal articles, most of which are peer-reviewed.
 However, NavigatorSearch (formerly Roadrunner)and EBSCOhost do not make the distinction between scholarly and peer-reviewed journal articles in their results.

 For example, a subject search for leadership AND education with the scholarly/peer-reviewed limit checked results in an article from Democracy & Education, a non-peer-reviewed publication.

 ProQuest, on the other hand, does make the distinction and has separate limiters for scholarly and peer-reviewed content.
-And still other databases (such as SpringerLink, Taylor & Francis, Wiley Online, etc.) include only peer-reviewed journals and, therefore, do not have checkboxes to limit to this type of content.
+Still, other databases (such as SpringerLink, Taylor & Francis, Wiley Online, etc.) include only peer-reviewed journals and do not have checkboxes to limit this type of content.

 Check for Peer-Review Verification